 -

-Millions of children receive vaccines safely every year Common side effects (normal):
+Millions of children receive vaccines safely every year Common side effects (usually mild):

 -